Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 It asks you to believe Beaufort's Collyweston palace complex was not identified, discussed, and documented by Edward IV's relatives and courtiers as they divvied up Lady Margaret's assets.

-And this is part of a wider problem with the narrative of Lady Margaret's assets.
-In addition to claiming she acquired hunting parks, properties and palaces indirectly from James I and from various husbands, history claims she lost the lot.
-Then it claims she acquired a new array of manors again.
-This fell into her barren lap some time after 1485 when Harry beat the Yorkists at the Battle of Bosworth.
+Then, it claims, she acquired a new array of manors.
+These fell into her, by then, barren lap some time after 1485 when Harry beat the Yorkists at the Battle of Bosworth.
 That's just north west of Rockingham Forest hunting park.
 And may well have been in it, given that the park's northern boundaries are not entirely known, let alone agreed.

 From 10.
 Lady Margaret Beaufort and Torrington Manor - One Great Torrington: